SoranaAurelia/QCHack-2022/intro_to_qc_challenges/grovers_algorithm/README.md

 A Hamiltonian cycle is a path visiting all vertices, starting and ending on the same vertex.

-In order to implement the Grover Search for this problem, we needed to figure out a few things, the most important one beeing: how do we encode the data?
+In order to implement the Grover Search for this problem, we needed to figure out a few things, the most important one being: how do we encode the data?

 After this we need to implement the following:
 - a phase oracle that checks the solution (based on the way we decided to encode them)